TimKong21/Medical-Appointment-No-Show-Prediction/README.md

 ## Project Structure

-The project is organized into several directories and files, each serving a specific purpose in the development, deployment, and documentation of the machine learning model.<br>
+The project is organized into several directories and files, each serving a specific purpose in the development, deployment, and documentation of the machine learning model.

 Below is an overview of the project structure and the contents of each component:

 ```markdown